 Start an exciting career in graphic design at Box Hill Institute.
-This graphic design course allows you to pursue your creativity by deepening your understanding of colour, print, digital media, branding, instructional design, typography, web design, packaging and advertising.
-You will develop your use of design tools in Photoshop, Illustrator and InDesign.
+Our graphic design course allows you to pursue your creativity by deepening your understanding of colour, print, digital media, branding, instructional design, typography, web design, packaging and advertising.

-Develop your skills in communication and respond to complex design briefs, undertake design projects, implement design solutions and manage them to completion.
+- develop communication skills through responding to complex design briefs, undertaking design projects, implementing design solutions and managing them to completion

-You will learn sophisticated skills in both print and digital media, including advertising and promotion, art direction, branding, corporate identity, instructional design, typography, packaging, signage, web design and sustainable practice.
+- learn sophisticated print and digital media skills, including advertising and promotion, art direction, branding, corporate identity, instructional design, typography, packaging, signage, web design and sustainable practice

 |VTAC Code||Box Hill-5100251114;|